mikesturm/Kinetic/Projects/Project-AttachmentA.md

 ### Phase 6: Follow-up & Tracking Metrics
 - [ ] Verify acknowledgment, record confirmations, summarize coverage, and note next steps.
+- [ ] Establish next evolution of Attachment A to include all customer Xref parts and note which items Field is not stocking (no price, cold start lead time, no commitment).
 ---